gabrielecanepa/muse/README.md

 yarn start
 ```

-To lint all the JavaScript and CSS/SCSS files:
+To lint all JavaScript, CSS and SCSS files:

 ```bash
 yarn lint